 Where do you go out?

-Mainly in the Gay Village on Canal Street in Manchester.
+Mainly in the Gay Village on Canal Street in Manchester or the village in Leeds on Lower Briggate.

-My favourite places are New York, New York, Bar Pop and On Bar but investigate wisely as some bars in the village aren’t as trans friendly as others.
+My favourite places are New York, New York, Centre Stage, Bar Pop and On Bar in Manchester and The Viaduct Show bar in Leeds but investigate wisely as some bars in the village aren’t as trans friendly as others.

 I love, On Bar, because the hosts and bar staff are super friendly and I’ve yet to experience any issues here.